 Located in Waxahachie, Texas, SAGU offers an online bachelor’s degree in counseling with an optional minor in addictions counseling.
 Students explore scripture and theological concepts and learn about personalities, events, and developments in church and Pentecostal history.
 Students write a philosophy of ministry, in which they explain the church’s mission, and take an exam to earn credentials for ministry in their field of choice.
 Graduates understand the relationship between psychology and the Christian faith, and they use both to counsel clients.

 The 127–credit program requires 52 general education credits, 57 major credits, and 18 elective credits.
 The curriculum covers topics such as methods and techniques in marriage and family counseling, psychology of selfhood and the Christian faith, and theories of personality.
 Online students have access to on–campus resources and facilities, including the career center, the wellness center, and the counseling center.
 Applicants must submit high school or college transcripts and ACT or SAT scores and must have at least a 2.0 GPA.

-Southwestern Assemblies of God University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Southwestern Assemblies of God University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 High Point, North Carolina

 John Wesley in High Point, North Carolina, offers a bachelor’s degree in counseling online program.
 The Christian counseling degree prepares students for counseling careers at local churches and faith–based ministries.
 Students learn to minister healing, hope, and encouragement in individual counseling sessions, group sessions, and marriage and family sessions.
 Graduates pursue careers as church counselors, camp counselors, and rehabilitation counselors.